Research That Strengthens Your Business

 Equity investors have a unique opportunity to drive inclusive employment at scale.

-Hear from Grads of Life’s Lara Bach on what it takes to successfully remove degree requirements for equitable hiring.
+Hear from Grads of Life’s Lara Bach on what it takes to successfully remove degree requirements for skills-based hiring.

 Leaders of Year Up and Grads of Life, Gerald Chertavian and Elyse Rosenblum, reflect on the power of advancing racial equity through employment.